 The minimum number of credits required for the major in computer science is 120; the credit total depends on the second major or minors chosen by the student.
 Students interested in pursuing a computer science major with preparation for application to medical school can also choose the medical preparation option.
 Additional information about the Bachelor of Arts major in computer science is available at www.cs.gwu.edu/academics.

 Combined Degree Programs

-Combined degree programs available to SEAS students include the B.S. and M.S. in civil engineering, mechanical engineering, and systems engineering; the B.A. or B.S. and M.S. in computer science; the B.S. in biomedical engineering, computer engineering, or electrical engineering and M.S. in biomedical engineering, computer engineering, or electrical engineering; and the B.S. in computer engineering, computer science, electrical engineering, or systems engineering and M.S. in engineering management.
+Combined degree programs available to SEAS students include the B.S. and M.S. in civil engineering, mechanical engineering, and systems engineering; the B.A. or B.S. and M.S. in computer science or in cybersecurity in computer science; the B.S. in biomedical engineering, computer engineering, or electrical engineering and M.S. in biomedical engineering, computer engineering, or electrical engineering; and the B.S. in computer engineering, computer science, electrical engineering, or systems engineering and M.S. in engineering management.
 Also available is the B.A. in applied science and technology or computer science in SEAS and M.Ed. in secondary education (with a specialization in computer science, science, or mathematics) in the Graduate School of Education and Human Development.
 Specific information is available from the departments concerned.

 Integrated Engineering and Law Program